LambdaHack/LambdaHack/PLAYING.md

 LambdaHack is a small dungeon crawler illustrating the roguelike game engine library also called LambdaHack.
-Playing the game involves walking around the dungeon, alone or in a party of fearless adventurers, gaining access to new levels, bumping into monsters, doors and walls, gathering magical treasure and making creative use of it.
-The bloodthirsty monsters do the same, intelligence allowing, while tirelessly chasing the noble heroes by smell and sight.
+Playing the game involves walking around the dungeon, alone or in a party of fearless adventurers, setting up ambushes, hiding in shadow, covering tracks, breaking through to deeper caves, bumping into monsters, doors and walls, gathering magical treasure and making creative use of it.
+The bloodthirsty monsters do the same, intelligence allowing, while tirelessly chasing the elusive heroes by smell and sight.

 Once the few basic command keys and on-screen symbols are learned,